dochy-ksti/munyorunyoru/readme.md

 serde = { version = "1", features = ["derive"] }
 ```

-## Untyped Value
+# Untyped Value

+This document is already too long as a Readme, but there are still many things that have not been explained enough.
+Please bear with us for a while longer if you don’t mind.

 The above is the general usage of this library, but sometimes you can get your work done without converting text data to your own Rust data structure.
 [Converting to HTML is one of them](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample4).

-Munyo language can be properly and easily converted to HTML, and in this case, you don’t need to create enum variants for each HTML tag.
+Munyo language can be properly and easily converted to HTML, and in this case, you don’t need to create enum variant for each HTML tag.

 ## Munyo source file to be directly converted to HTML
 ```